ighori/monique/docs/layouts.rst

 Writing a layout mod
 ^^^^^^^^^^^^^^^^^^^^

 A layout mod is a function that receives a :class:`.LayoutModification` object.
-The function should modify the ``layout.layout_dict`` attribute of the object and express the modification by putting the modified tiles into :attr:`~.LayoutModification.tile_replacement`, :attr:`~.LayoutModification.new_tiles` and :attr:`~.LayoutModification.detached_tiles` attributes of the object.
+The function should modify or replace the ``layout.layout_dict`` attribute of the object and express the modification by putting the modified tiles into :attr:`~.LayoutModification.tile_replacement`, :attr:`~.LayoutModification.new_tiles` and :attr:`~.LayoutModification.detached_tiles` attributes of the object.
 A mod function can also raise the exception :exc:`.LayoutModificationImpossible` which signals that the operation cannot be performed.

 For example, here's a mod that deletes tiles placed in the first row of a layout::

     from mqe.layouts import LayoutModificationImpossible

-    def detach_last_tile_mod():
+    def detach_top_tiles_mod():

         def do(layout_mod):
             tile_ids = [tile_id for tile_id, visual_options in layout_mod.layout.layout_dict.items()